firubi/post-install/README.md

 #### Configure Wi-Fi Regulatory Domain
 Have wireless-regdb installed and edit the file /etc/conf.d/wireless-regdom to uncomment your country.
 Effects are taken on next reboot.

+#### Configure ZRAM
+The easiest way is to use zram-generator and use sysctl settings from PopOS.
+Refer to [wiki](https://wiki.archlinux.org/title/Zram#Using_zram-generator) for zram-generator.